Cushing Syndrome

 d) Pituitary carcinoma (very rare).

-2) ACTH-independent Cushing syndrome (20% of cases): Adrenal tumors: Excess cortisol inhibits CRH and ACTH secretion, causing atrophy of the adrenal cortex located outside the tumor capsule and atrophy of the contralateral adrenal gland.
-Adrenal tumors are more commonly unilateral than bilateral:
+2) ACTH-independent Cushing syndrome (20% of cases): Excess cortisol inhibits CRH and ACTH secretion.
+Primary adrenal tumors are more commonly unilateral:

 a) Adrenal adenoma (10%).

-c) Bilateral macronodular adrenal hyperplasia (<1%) is characterized by large multiple nodules sized >1 cm.
-It is usually sporadic or, less frequently, familial (ARMC5 mutation).
-Pathophysiology is related to aberrant G protein–coupled receptors activated by atypical stimuli, such as gastric inhibitory peptide, catecholamines, antidiuretic hormone, thyroid-stimulating hormone, luteinizing hormone, angiotensin II, serotonin, and human chorionic gonadotropin.
+c) Bilateral macronodular adrenal hyperplasia (BMAH) (<1%) is characterized by large multiple nodules sized >1 cm.
+It is usually sporadic or, less frequently, familial (ARMC5 variant and KDM1A gene inactivation in patients with gastric inhibitory peptide (GIP)–dependent BMAH).
+Pathophysiology is related to aberrant G protein–coupled receptors activated by atypical stimuli, such as GIP, catecholamines, antidiuretic hormone, thyroid-stimulating hormone, luteinizing hormone, angiotensin II, serotonin, and human chorionic gonadotropin.
+It can also be associated with multiple endocrine neoplasia type 1 (MEN 1), familial adenomatous polyposis (FAP), and McCune-Albright syndrome (see below).

 d) Bilateral micronodular adrenal hyperplasia (primary pigmented nodular adrenal disease [PPNAD]) is characterized by nodule diameter <1 cm.
 It may be sporadic or occur as part of Carney complex (a hereditary autosomal dominant condition associated with abnormalities in various tissues such as cardiac myxoma, lentiginosis, breast ductal adenoma, and testicular tumors).